matn7/CS-Notes/src/main/java/deployment/DOCKER.md

 **Image Ids**

 - Image Ids are a SHA 256 hash derived from the layers:
-    - Thus if the layers of the image changes, the SHA 256 hash changes.
+    - Thus, if the layers of the image changes, the SHA 256 hash changes.
-- The Image ID listed by docker commands (ie 'docker images') is the first 12 characters of the hash.
+- The Image ID listed by docker commands (ie **docker images**) is the first 12 characters of the hash.

 ```
 docker images -q --no-trunc